DevTGhosh/redux-toolkit-example/README.md

 The answer branch is the solution to the checkbox exercise.

 The base branch is the site without ay of the Redux functionality.
+Try recreating the redux functionality on [CodeSandbox](https://codesandbox.io/s/practical-sutherland-xlln7)

 ## How to run this App